 There is no clear definition of a toxic relationship.
 The term toxic in a relationship is subjective.
 But if you are in a physically or emotionally abusive relationship, it is a toxic relationship.

 But can a relationship be toxic even if it is not abusive?
 Well, yes.
-Any relationship that is harsh, harmful, manipulative, or malicious can be termed as toxic.
+Any relationship that is harsh, harmful, manipulative, or malicious can be termed toxic.
+You can see issues like abusive behavior, and narcissism.
+You might have toxic communication with each other, an unhealthy attachment, or codependency.
 Such relationships can be just as harmful as abusive relationships.
 Being in such a relationship can lower your self-esteem and leave you in a fragile state of mind.
 A toxic relationship can manifest in many ways, and yet, most may often remain unaware of it.

 Many a time, a relationship may begin on a perfectly happy note.
 But over time, it can turn into something where you feel consistently unhappy and struggle to deal with it.
 But how can you know for sure if your relationship has turned toxic?
 Check out the following signs.